 by David Stone

-And it’s not just mistakes, it’s the nastiness, even meanness.
-Facing someone in mourning, she tells them that all deaths are suicides.
-Death, she says, is croaking, then cackles, adding “It’s so disrespectful.”
+And it’s not just the mistakes, it’s the nastiness, even meanness, at times.
+Facing someone in mourning, Esther tells them that all deaths are suicides.
+Death, she calls “croaking,” then cackles, adding “It’s so disrespectful.”

 You Can’t Trust Esther Hicks #Zero:

 This one’s a bonus.